Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 14
 ```

-We got the right answers, so this system seems to be working for us.
+We got the right answers, so `mock` seems to be working for us.

 # Pre-applied Recursion